Skip to main content

 What it measures

-• Avg Lines per PR (AI-assisted): total AI lines divided by the count of AI-assisted PRs.
+• Avg Lines per PR (AI-tagged) — total AI-tagged PR lines divided by the count of AI-tagged PRs.

-• Avg Lines per PR (non-AI): same calculation for non-AI PRs.
+• Avg Lines per PR (non-AI) — same calculation for the non-AI cohort.

 How Leanmote calculates it